Coronation Street: Broadcast format

 A photo of the original Coronation Street set and production base at Granada Studios Studio 2 in 1960.

 Between 9 December 1960 and 3 March 1961, Coronation Street was broadcast twice weekly, on Wednesday and Friday.
 During this period, the Friday episode was broadcast live, with the Wednesday episode being pre-recorded 15 minutes later.
-When the programme went fully networked on 6 March 1961, broadcast days changed to Monday and Wednesday.
+When the programme was fully networked on 6 March 1961, broadcast days changed to Monday and Wednesday.
 The last regular episode to be shown live was broadcast on 3 February 1961.

 The series was transmitted in black and white for the majority of the 1960s.
 Preparations were made to film episode 923, to be transmitted Wednesday 29 October 1969, in colour.
-This installment featured the street's residents on a coach trip to the Lake District.
+This instalment featured the street's residents on a coach trip to the Lake District.
 In the end, suitable colour film stock for the cameras could not be found and the footage was shot in black and white.
 The following episode, transmitted Monday 3 November, was videotaped in colour but featured black and white film inserts and title sequence.
 Like BBC1, the ITV network was officially broadcast in black and white at this point (though programmes were actually broadcast in colour as early as July that year for colour transmission testing and adjustment) so the episode was seen by most in black and white.

 The ITV network, like BBC1, began full colour transmissions on 15 November 1969.
-Daran Little, for many years the official programme archivist, claims that the first episode to be transmitted in colour was episode 930 shown on 24 November 1969.
+Daran Little, who was the official programme archivist for 11 years, claims that the first episode to be transmitted in colour was episode 930, shown on 24 November 1969.
 In October 1970, a technicians' dispute turned into the Colour Strike when sound staff were denied a pay rise given to camera staff the year before for working with colour recording equipment.
 The terms of the work-to-rule were that staff refused to work with the new equipment (though the old black and white equipment had been disposed of by then) and therefore programmes were recorded and transmitted in black and white, including Coronation Street.
 The dispute was resolved in early 1971 and the last black and white episode was broadcast on 10 February 1971, although the episodes transmitted on 22 and 24 February 1971 had contained black and white location inserts.

 From 22 March 2010, Coronation Street was produced in 1080/50i for transmission on HDTV platforms on ITV HD.
 The first transmission in this format was episode 7351 on 31 May 2010 with a new set of titles and re-recorded theme tune.
-On 26 May 2010 ITV previewed the new HD titles on the Coronation Street website.
-Due to copyright reasons only viewers residing in the UK could see them on the ITV site.